 To make it easy for you, I’ve made a simple framework for a year-long stress strategy.
+But if you prefer, you can plan your stress strategy in 1 or 3-month blocks of time.
 Just follow the steps below, write down your answers, and you’ll have an effective plan for letting go of stress.
 Or use the workbook I created for you:

 Step 1.
 Select 2 – 4 stressors to eliminate from your life.

-Imagine how different your life would be if you eliminated several stressors this year.
+Imagine how different your life would be if you eliminated several stressors from you life.
 Browse through the list below and consider which stress triggers you would like to eliminate from your life.
 Which ones would have the most impact?
 You can add your own to the list too.
 To get the full picture for each one, read my article: 21 Ways to Eliminate Stress from Your Life.

 Now, go through the list and circle the ones that standout for you.
 We’ll pare them down later.

 - Let go of expectations

 - Reduce the number of deadlines you have to meet

 - Focus on the positive

 - Change underlying beliefs that keep you locked in the cycle of stress

 - Reduce your exposure to noise